European Journal of Counselling Theory, Research and Practice

 Plagiarism

 It is essential to avoid plagarism which can relate to another person’s ideas and/or words.
 It is always important to acknowledge and accurately cite the author or source.
 The NWS does check articles for plagiarism.
 If you are based at a university, you will generally have access to a Plagiarism Checker.
 If not, then we recommend that authors use the free online Check Plagiarism tool.
+Plagiarism can lead to a desk rejection.

 For further information about avoiding plagarism, please look at the APA Style 7th Edition Avoiding Plagiarism Guide.